• Skip to main content

 Boneless skinless chicken thighs are my shortcut for putting flavorful, juicy grilled chicken on the dinner table - and quickly!
 Season them any way you wish; even a simple salt and pepper seasoning will result in smoky, moist chicken thighs when cooked as instructed.

-If you're hesitant to grill chicken or have otherwise experience overcooked, dry chicken, this set of recipe instructions is here to allay those fears and rectify those negative meals.
+If you're hesitant to grill chicken or have otherwise experienced overcooked, dry chicken, this set of recipe instructions is here to allay those fears and rectify those negative meals.
 If you want a near-foolproof way to grill chicken, you gotta go with chicken thighs!
 I've found that boneless skinless chicken thighs are the grill-friendliest of chicken parts.

 Chicken thighs are THE BEST grilled.
 Here's why.